soenneker/soenneker.openai.client.chat/README.md

 [![](https://img.shields.io/nuget/dt/soenneker.openai.client.chat.svg?style=for-the-badge)](https://www.nuget.org/packages/soenneker.openai.client.chat/)

 # ![](https://user-images.githubusercontent.com/4441470/224455560-91ed3ee7-f510-4041-a8d2-3fc093025112.png) Soenneker.OpenAI.Client.Chat
-### An async thread-safe singleton for the Azure OpenAI Chat (completions) client
+### An async thread-safe singleton for the OpenAI Chat (completions) client

-This library provides an implementation for interacting with Azure's OpenAI service.
+This library provides an implementation for interacting with the OpenAI service.
 It allows you to configure and utilize a ChatClient to perform various tasks using OpenAI's models.

+For the Azure version of this: [Soenneker.Azure.OpenAI.Client.Chat](https://github.com/soenneker/soenneker.azure.openai.client.chat)

 ## Installation